 E-Learning technologies, lectures, personal tutor, practicals, self-directed study, seminars/tutorials, supervised projects, and work placements.

 Details of assessments associated with this course are outlined below:

 The way in which students are assessed will vary according to the Learning objectives of each module.
 The majority of modules are assessed through a combination of coursework and end of semester examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction
+Details of how each module is assessed are made available to students online.

 As you progress through your course you will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and your peers.

 As a university student, you will be expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of your work.